refact0r/personal/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 ## prerendering

-Since this site doesn't have any dynamic content, I can use prerending.
+Since this site doesn't have any dynamic content, I can use prerendering.
 This essentially makes SvelteKit into a static site generator (SSG) like Eleventy or Hugo.
 SvelteKit (through Vite) will render all the pages at build time to generate static HTML files.
 This is good for performance because the pages don't require any extra server-side or client-side Javascript to load.
 However, unlike other SSGs, prerendered SvelteKit still allows for client-side hydration, so I can still use smooth client-side routing and transitions.

 To enable prerendering on all pages, I added this to the root `+layout.js`: